xbauch/cbmc/src/analyses/README.md

 To be documented.

-\subsection analyses-interval-analysis Integer interval analysis (interval_analysis) -- both an analysis and a transformation
+\subsection analyses-interval-analysis Integer interval analysis (\ref interval_analysis) -- both an analysis and a transformation

 \ref interval_analysis interprets instructions of the input \ref goto_modelt over the \ref interval_domaint, evaluates variables for each program location